YouTube Transcript Scraper avatar

 Use caseVideosCost (Free tier)

-Single video transcript1$0.006
+Single video transcript1~$0.006

-YouTube playlist (20 videos)20$0.063
+YouTube playlist (20 videos)20~$0.063

-Channel analysis (100 videos)100$0.303
+Channel analysis (100 videos)100~$0.303

-Research dataset (1,000 videos)1,000$3.003
+Research dataset (1,000 videos)1,000~$3.003

 Compared to competitors: starvibe charges $0.005/video, karamelo charges $0.005–$0.007/video, pintostudio and topaz_sharingan charge $0.01/video.
-Our batch processing makes bulk extraction significantly cheaper.
+Our batch processing makes bulk extraction significantly cheaper when you include the $0.003 start fee savings per run.

-How to extract YouTube transcripts
+How to get YouTube video transcripts

-2. Click Try for free
+2. Click Try for free (no credit card needed for the free $5 credit)

-3. Paste one or more YouTube video URLs
+3. Paste one or more YouTube video URLs into the Videos field

-4. Set your preferred language (default: English)
+4. Set your preferred language code (default: en for English)

-Example input:
+Example inputs:

 {